The 21 Best Food Halls in NYC

 6. Le District NYC

 Battery Park is home to the secret French heart amongst the myriad food halls in NYC.
-Pastries, chocolates, coffee and a full-fledged bistro bring both charm and a host of delicious meals and treats for a truly special food hall experience.
+Pastries, chocolates, coffee and a full-fledged bistro bring both charm and a host of delicious meals and treats for a truly special food hall experience at Le District.

 Le District NYC | 225 Liberty St., New York, NY 10281 | $$$